dartter101/Flipper-Flappers/docs/README.md

 Step 1:
   [Go to the kaggle competition](https://www.kaggle.com/competitions/happy-whale-and-dolphin/data)
   download the data to your desktop
-  Unofrtunatly the 60 GB of data is to much to download with colab and unzip inside of the drive
+  Unfortunatly the 60 GB of data is to much to download with colab and unzip inside of the drive
 Step 2:
   Unzip the data
 Step 3: